EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.interp.md

 ### tools.interp.interp2fast

 Faster version of interp2 Package: Util.interp Description: A faster version of the interp2.m built in function.
-This function is faster than interp2.m when the XI and YI
+This function is faster than interp2.m when the XI and YI vectors span over a small range in the VecX and VecY